Hueok/Hueok.github.io/_posts/2024-07-23-withoutCRA3.md

 To this, we should install 3 libraries using `npm`
 > - @babel/cli   #to excute babel in build time
 > - @babel/core     # to excute babel in build time
-> - @babel/preset-react      # to transfile react syntax to javascript
+> - @babel/preset-react      # to transpile react syntax to javascript

 ```
 @babel/preset-react example